ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

   - Call transfers, which are represented as two separate calls

-  Note that it can take up to 8 hours for meeting and call summary records to be available to be searched.
+  It can take up to 8 hours for meeting and call summary records to be available to be searched.

-  In the search results, meeting summaries are identified as **Meeting** in the **Type field**; call summaries are identified as **Call**.
-Additionally, conversations that are part of a Teams channel and 1xN chats are identified as **IM** in the **Type** field.
+  In the search results, meeting summaries are identified as **Meeting** in the **Type field**, and call summaries are identified as **Call**.
+Also, conversations that are part of a Teams channel and 1xN chats are identified as **IM** in the **Type** field.

   ![Teams meetings, calls, and 1xN chats are identified in the Type field](media/O365-ContentSearch-Teams-MessageKind.png)